SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Grid.md

    - *WebSocket settings*: Allows you to customize the polling interval for this component.
 To do so, clear the checkbox in this section and specify the custom polling interval.

    - *General > Override dynamic units*: Disables parameter units from changing dynamically based on their value and protocol definition.
+Disabled by default.

+   - *General > Use dynamic units*: When the *Override dynamic units* option is enabled, this option will allow you to determine whether parameter units will change dynamically based on their value and protocol definition.
+Available from DataMiner 10.0.11 onwards.

    - *Data retrieval > Update data*: Allows updates to be enabled or disabled.
 This setting will enable real-time updates for all queries executed by the selected component<!--RN 37269-->.

-   - *Initial Selection*: Allows you to specify a default value.
-This is the value that will be applied in the feed when the dashboard is opened, unless a custom URL is used specifying a different value.
+   - *Initial Selection*: If enabled, the first item is selected by default.
+This is the value that will be applied in the grid when the dashboard is opened, unless a custom URL is used specifying a different value.
+Disabled by default.

 1. Fine-tune the component layout.
 In the *Component* > *Layout* tab, the following options are available: